-Following the Social Europe series supported by the Friedrich Ebert Stiftung on the 2020 elections, this new series looks ahead to how relationships between the US and Europe could and should evolve over the coming years, up to two Democrat presidential terms, across a raft of issues.
+Following the Social Europe series supported by the Friedrich Ebert Stiftung on the 2020 elections, this new series, co-edited by Lauren Schwarz of the FES, looks ahead to how relationships between the US and Europe could and should evolve over the coming years, up to two Democrat presidential terms, across a raft of issues.
 Often—especially from a ‘realist’ international-relations standpoint—the relationship is conceived narrowly in security terms, with taken-for-granted assumptions derived from the cold war as to what these terms must be.

 Our fresh approach addresses security, certainly, but from a standpoint of how US and European institutions and social movements can work together to foster human security in a polycentric world—such as on the prevention and containment of further global pandemics—recognising that the major competitors in this context are what has become a rogue state in Russia under Vladimir Putin and the party-state dictatorship in China under Xi Jinping (both figures now constitutionally embedded as presidents for life).
 Can a new ‘global public opinion’ be formed behind the universal norms of democracy, human rights and the rule of law which transformed the ‘dark continent’ of Europe into a peace haven after 1945—bypassing the blocking vetoes of Russia and China, derived from the postwar balance of forces, at the United Nations—and in pursuit of the realisation of the 2030 Sustainable Development Goals?